MicrosoftDocs/power-platform/power-platform/sap/roles-guidance/sap-consultant.md

 - **Trigger:** A Power App triggers a Power Automate flow to create a sales order in SAP.
 - **Construct JSON:** The flow constructs a JSON payload with the sales order details.
-- **Call BAPI:** The flow calls the BAPI BAPI_SALESORDER_CREATEFROMDAT2 using the SAP ERP Connector.
+- **Call BAPI:** The flow calls the BAPI *BAPI_SALESORDER_CREATEFROMDAT2* using the SAP ERP Connector.
 - **Parse** Response: The flow parses the JSON response to extract the sales order number.
-- **Update App:** The Power App is updated with the sales order number for user reference.
+- **Update App:** Updates the canvas or model-driven app with the sales order number for user reference.

 ## App-building tips

-Here are some tips and resources to help you get started building canvas and model-driven apps that can work with SAP.
+Here are some tips and resources to help you get started building canvas and model-driven apps that work with SAP.

 ### Using Power Automate Flows with Other Applications